 Mary took the lead in asking what it all meant.
 It seems Joseph remained quiet for the moment and allowed her to speak for them both.
-Perhaps it is because Jesus was conceived in her womb or, being a woman, she was the one more emotionally distraught after the days of searching, but Mary now sought an answer from her Son.
+Perhaps it was because Jesus was conceived in her womb or because, being a concerned mother, she was the one more emotionally distraught after the days of searching, but Mary now sought an answer from her Son.

 Jesus’ mother showed wisdom and self-control in that she first inquired about her Son’s intent.
 She asked in verse 48, “Son, why have You done this to us?
 Look, Your father and I have sought You anxiously.”